glenniewennie/Route360/Route360/README.md

 2. Generate Running Route from Other Location:
     a.
 Select the search bar at the top center of the UI.
     b.
 Search for a location where you would like to start.
         i.
-The suggested results are based on proximity to current location. ii.
+The suggested results are based on the field of view displayed on the map.
+Zoom in for more accuracy. ii.
 Note the addresses listed under items to ensure you find the correct location.
     c.
 Select a location in the list.
     d.
 Now enter a distance (in miles) that you would like to run (decimals can be used as well).
     e.
 Select "Done".
         i.
-The app will then generate a running loop of specified distance. ii.
+The app will then generate a running loop of a specified distance. ii.
 You may need to zoom out to see the entire route (in the simulator use the option key to facilitate zooming).
     f.
-The app wil also drop a pin at the starting location so that you know where to start.
+The app will also drop a pin at the starting location so that you know where to start.

 3. Extra Functionality:
     a.
 Information Page:
         i.
 At any point you can select the information icon in the top right of the UI.
 This will bring up a short summary of how to use Route360. ii.
-When you are done, you can either select done in the top right, or simply swipe the page down.
+When you are done, you can either select done in the top right or simply swipe the page down.

     b.
 See Pin Details:
         i.
 Once a pin has been dropped on the map by the route finder, you can select that pin at any time.